paulscherrerinstitute/pcaspy/docs/source/index.rst

 It walks through the principles of a PCASpy application.
 After that you should feel confident to start your adventure.
 If necessary consult the :ref:`reference-label` about the API.

+After you have created an application, be it generic or site specific, share your experience at `success stories <https://code.google.com/p/pcaspy/wiki/Success>`_ and let others be inspired.

 Contents
 --------